AlexMGP7/web-tribute-page/README.md

 To use the survey form, follow these steps:

-- 1️⃣ Clone the repository: git clone https://github.com/AlexMGP7/web_tribute_page.git
+- 1️⃣ Clone the repository: git clone https://github.com/AlexMGP7/web-tribute-page.git
-- 2️⃣ Navigate to the project directory: cd web_tribute_page
+- 2️⃣ Navigate to the project directory: cd web-tribute-page
 - 3️⃣ Open the index.html file in your preferred web browser.

 ---